tatianegercina/FinTech/01-Lesson-Plans/11-Classification/Supplemental/Machine_Learning_Env_Setup_Guide.md

 ## PyDotPlus

 The `pydotplus` package is used to create a visual representation of decision trees.
+Be aware that the installation process differs between Windows and [macOS](#Installation-Process-in-macOS).

-### Install
+### Installation Process in macOS

 Open the terminal, and execute the following command to install `pydotplus`.